h4heet/Credit-card-fraud-detection-using-statistical-analysis-and-machine-learning./README.md

 # Credit card fraud detection using statistical analysis and machine learning.
+(TODO: Implement this using Autoencoder Neural Network)

 Hi guys!
 In this blog post today, I will talk about detecting fraudulent transactions made with credit cards!
 In order to solve this problem of detecting whether or not a given transaction is fraud, we will use various supervised as well as unsupervised Machine Learning algorithms.
 We will see how accurate each of these models are in determining whether a given transaction is fraudulent or not.